1. An official count of the nation's population every ten years is called a ______________.

 c. due process of law

-16. Which of the following is an elected head official of a state of the United States?
+16. Which of the following is an elected state head official of the United States?

 b. mayor